filecoin-project/lotus-docs/content/en/storage-providers/get-started/economics.md

 ### Storage fees

 _PoSt (Proof-of-Spacetime)_ window checks are performed on 24 hour intervals across the network to ensure that storage providers are continuing to host their required sectors as normal.
-Correspondingly, each storage providers set of pledged sectors is partitioned into subsets, one subset for each window.
+Correspondingly, each storage provider’s set of pledged sectors is partitioned into subsets, one subset for each window.
 Within a given window, each storage provider must submit a PoSt for each sector in their respective subset.
 For each day a storage provider is inactive it will receive a [fault fee](#penalty).

 **Storage fees** are the fees paid regularly by clients after a deal has been reached, in exchange for storing data.
-These fees are automatically deposited into a provider´s associated withdrawal wallet as they continue to perform their duties over time and are briefly locked upon being received.
+These fees are automatically deposited into a provider´s associated withdrawal wallet as they continue to perform their duties over time, and are briefly locked upon being received.

 ### Block rewards